 You might have spotted lemongrass tea at your Asian neighborhood restaurant’s menu or you got introduced to it while at the spa.

-Various Asian food joints such as Thai and Vietnamese restaurants, will suggest you to have a lemongrass tea after food to digest easier.
+Various Asian food joints such as Thai and Vietnamese restaurants will suggest you have a lemongrass tea after food to digest easier.

-In reputable spas it is common place to serve a hot cup of lemongrass tea before a treatment as it relaxes the body and mind and helps in flushing out toxins.
+In reputable spas, it is commonplace to serve a hot cup of lemongrass tea before treatment as it relaxes the body and mind and helps in flushing out toxins.

 If you are looking start a new year healthy or if you just decided to change your ways to the better, then the lemongrass tea recipe is going to be a useful hot beverage in your repertoire.